Holiday Rush Calendar

 Use social media to tell customers they can still shop indie, even while sitting on their couch and wearing their softest sweatshirt.
 And if you’ve got a discount code about to expire, remind customers when they have just a few hours left - they’ll appreciate the heads up after a weekend full of sales and promotions.

-Now’s the time to encourage customers (especially your international fans) to not delay their order.
+Now’s the time to encourage customers (especially your international fans) to place their order.
 Standard shipping should still do the trick for most holiday orders through the weekend, but it’s best to be ahead of the game this year.